juancarlosasensio/jca-dot-com/src/posts/all-the-waste-we-cannot-see.md

 ### <a name="thank-you"></a>Thank you

-To John Berger, and his [Confabulations](https://uk.bookshop.org/p/books/confabulations-john-berger/4612711).
+To John Berger, and his wonderful [Confabulations](https://uk.bookshop.org/p/books/confabulations-john-berger/4612711).